 - In 2015, the cruise port reported a record year with 98 ship calls and over 200,000 passengers.
 Among the largest vessels were Royal Princess, Celebrity Silhouette and MSC Splendida (LOA length up to 333 m / 1158 ft).
 The port redevelopment project will allow even larger cruise ships to turn within the Alexandra Basin and dock close to East Link Bridge.

-- Dublin is the country's largest cargo (and cruise) port).
-In October 2014, the European Union funded Dublin Port Company with EUR 2,4 million toward the costs of this project.
+- Dublin is the country's largest cargo (and cruise) port.
+In October 2014, the European Union funded the port with EUR 2,4 million toward the costs of this project.
 In June 2015, the European Union additionally funded the company with EUR 22,8 million for the construction works.
 And finally, the European Investment Bank gave EUR 100 million as long-term debt finance.

 - In 2015, the port's ferry passenger traffic was also incresed (with 4,8% over 2014) on ferry routes between Dublin and France and UK.

 - Other planned port improvements included new high capacity firewater pump, Alexandra Quay Container Terminal, new imported cars terminal.

 - During season 2016, the cruise port handled 103 ship calls and over 180,000 passengers.
 In 2017, the number of calls grew to 127.